cloudmesh/cloudmesh1/doc/source/hacking.rst

 * pep8 http://legacy.python.org/dev/peps/pep-0008/
 * autopep8 https://pypi.python.org/pypi/autopep8/

-How to Pull Request
+Git Pull Request
 ======================================================================

 Note that you should already have a github account before you can perform the following actions.

 Visit the site below::